leikareipa/lintulista/README.md

 # Usage
 This section describes how to put Lintulista into use, either as an end-user or a developer.

-For instance, you'll find instructions here on how to set up and deploy Lintulista on a server.
+For instance, you'll find instructions on how to set up and deploy Lintulista on a server.

 ## End-user
 You can find Lintulista's end-user documentation in the [guide/](guide/) directory; noting that the documentation is in Finnish.